andysturrock/slashmeet/AWS/cdk/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# CDK for AWS Lambda implementation of SlashMeet
 ## Useful commands

- * `npm run build`   compile typescript to js
- * `npm run watch`   watch for changes and compile
- * `npm run test`    perform the jest unit tests
+ * `npm run build`   Build the zip bundle of source code for the Lambdas
- * `cdk deploy`      deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
+ * `npm run deploy`  Deploy the infra and code.
+Also use this to update the Lambdas if you have changed the source.